miklevin/MikeLev.in/_posts/2023-05-30-know-the-lay-of-the-land-and-hold-your-horses.md

 it sound cute and just something you have to live with.

 No, chaos is the right word.
 And chaos is not a bad word.
-There is a deep tradition of chaos from Elric of Melniboné to the Science of Chaos.
+There is a deep tradition of chaos from ***Elric of Melniboné*** to the ***Science of Chaos***.
 In the DC Comic Universe, I would refer you to Hank and Don Hall, the Hawk and Dove.
 Hank is the agent of chaos, and Don is the agent of reason.
 I would also point out that Don dies and is replaced by Dawn.
 It's only reasonable, am I right or am I right?
 Anyone?
 Anyone?
 Bueller?
 Bueller?

 Sigh, nobody gets me.
 Oh wait, not that's not true.
 Pi gets me.
 Copilot doesn't or else these suggestions while I write would be better.
 Who are you Copilot?